-- Students awarded before 12/1/2017 must maintain a cumulative GPA of 3.0 or better (3.25 or better for Presidential Scholarship).
-Students awarded after 12/1/2017 must maintain a cumulative GPA of 3.25 or better (3.5 or better for Presidential Scholarship).
+- Students admitted to Rutgers in Fall 2018 or after must maintain a cumulative GPA of 3.25 or better (3.5 or better for Presidential Scholarship).
+Students enrolled prior to 2018 must maintain a cumulative GPA of 3.0 or better (3.25 or better for Presidential Scholarship).
 Please visit the scholarship page at the Office of Financial Aid for the detailed requirement and additional stipulation on the renewal of Merit-Aid Scholarships.

 - For students in the BS/MS or BS/MBA programs, Merit-Aid Scholarships can only cover the undergraduate portion for up to 4 years.
 The scholarships can not be extended to the 5th year (or the 4th year for students who complete their BS degree in 3 years) when students are enrolled as graduate students.
 For the 5th year, students can apply for scholarships or financial support through the graduate school.

 - Students enrolled in the 5-year Bioenvironmental Engineering program (Major Code 117) are eligible to receive an one-year extension to cover the 5th year of their undergraduate study.

 - Graduating seniors who need less than 12 credits but more than half time (6 credits or more) to graduate in their last semester of undergraduate studies

 - Eligible to receive a prorated portion of their merit-aid scholarships based on the cost for attendance and the number of credits taken during the last semester

 - Graduating Presidential scholars with part-time status living on campus are eligible to receive the R & B portion of the scholarship.
 Graduating Presidential scholars with part-time status living off-campus, the R & B portion will be prorated based on the number of credits; in which case, the Office of Financial Aid would require a copy of the signed lease.
 Please note that the commuters are not eligible for the R & B portion of the Presidential scholarship.